scala/improvement-proposals/content/reference-package-objects.md

 `package object`s are the natural "entry point" of a package.
 While top-level declarations reduce their need somewhat, they do not replace it: `package object`s are still necessary for adding package-level documentation or having the package-level API inherit from traits or classes.
+For example the [Acyclic Plugin](https://github.com/com-lihaoyi/acyclic) uses package objects as a place to put package-level annotations in source code to apply package-level semantics in the compiler plugin.

 Other languages have equivalent constructs (`module-info.java` or `__init__.py`) that fulfil the same need, so it's not just a quirk of the Scala language.
-The [Acyclic Plugin](https://github.com/com-lihaoyi/acyclic) uses package objects as a place to put package-level annotations in source code to apply package-level semantics in the compiler plugin.

 ### Package API Facades